matthew-dong-dev/ICS-research/dev-notes/data-action-items.md

 1. where does `hashed path` get defined? in env.sh vs env.json?
     - actually from `makeJson` which takes dirName (timestamp) as an argument and then creates `env.json`
-    - bash file is unused
+    - bash env file is unused
     - NEED `hashed` directory in UCBDATA
 1. why does /research/UCBD2/pipeline-test still exist in env.json? bc env.json hasn't been updated from running master
 1. Double check that models retrain still runs on the hashed data in UCBD2/edw_data/hashed?